gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 ## Configuring and handling client-only routes on a server

-If you are hosting on your own server, you can opt to configure the server to handle client-only routes instead of using the `matchPath` method already explained.
+If you are hosting on your own server, you can opt to configure the server to handle client-only routes instead of using the `matchPath` method explained above.

 Consider the following router and route to serve as an example: